 This script allows to perform jobs in adventure mode.
 For more complete help press? while script is running.
-It's most comfortable to use this as a keybinding. (e.g. keybinding set Ctrl-T gui/advfort).
+It's most comfortable to use this as a keybinding (see below for the default binding).
 Possible arguments:

 - -a, -nodfassign uses different method to assign items. - -i, -inventory checks inventory for possible items to use in the job. - -c, -cheat relaxes item requirements for buildings (e.g. walls from bones).
 Implies -a - job selects that job (e.g. Dig or FellTree)